thephpleague/openapi-psr7-validator/README.md

 ## How To Validate

 ### Resolve references first
-If your OPenAPI file contains references like this:
+If your OpenAPI file contains references like this:
 ```yaml
 ...
   /path1: